Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 21) if I want background color red the how can I make it 22)border in css
 23) and related to get api
-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-Types of authorization, ideal request response time, sequalize ka queries, OAuth, mongoose, what happens when server takes time in processing data, Problem with normal and regex validation and it's alternative
-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-Types of authorization, ideal request response time, sequalize ka queries, OAuth, mongoose, what happens when server takes time in processing data, Problem with normal and regex validation and it's alternative
-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.

 2, is javascript backend or forntend ?
 3, what is Api ? full form nd use cases of it ?